Hi, I'm Launch!

 Count the Frames

-Once your timeline is setup, put the orange video cursor on the peak of a beep.
-It can be right next to the peak if the frames cannot align on top of the peak itself.Once you're about where the peak of the beep is, press the left arrow key on your keyboard until you can see the squares line up with the rectangle.
+Once your timeline is setup, put the orange video cursor a little past the peak of a beep.Once you're about where the center of the beep is, press the left arrow key on your keyboard until you can see the squares line up with the rectangle.
 Count how many times you have to press the key.
 This is the amount of frames you must calculate with.You will then take that amount of frames and multiply that number by 16.67.
 If needed, you can round it up or down to the nearest multiple of 5.In this example, we found that it took 11 frames, meaning that our latency would be 183.37, which we'll round up to 185 milliseconds.This is what you will set your Audio/Video Latency to in-game!

 Let's Calibrate!